opf/openproject/docs/bim-guide/bcf-management/README.md

 To create new BIM Issues, you have to open the Model - Viewer first and create the view you want to save within the BIM Issue (e.g. zoom, [rotate](...\ifc-viewer\#how-to-rotate-the-building-model?), [slice](...\ifc-viewer\#how-to-slice-the-building-model?), [select](...\ifc-viewer\#how-to-select-elements?), [hide](...\ifc-viewer\#show-or-hide-elements-or-models), ... ).

-Click on the **+ Create new work package** below the list and select the type you want.
+Click on the **+ Create new work package** and select the type of workpackage you want.

 ![Create a new BIM Issue](create-a-new-BIM-issue.png)